beaverbuilder/documentation/beaver-themer/introduction/faq.md

 ## Which Licenses include Beaver Themer?

+Beaver Themer is included with all premium licenses (Start, Plus, Professional, and Unlimited).

-Beaver Themer is exclusively bundled with the Beaver Builder Ultimate license.
-If you own or acquire a Beaver Builder Standard, Pro, or Agency license, you will be required to buy a separate Beaver Themer license.
+For Legacy license holders, Beaver Themer was exclusively bundled with the Beaver Builder Ultimate license.
+If you own or purchase a Beaver Builder Standard, Pro, or Agency license, you’ll need to buy a separate Beaver Themer license.

 ## Does Beaver Themer work with the lite version?